-(4) A licence and a rating remains in force for the periods indicated in the licence, not exceeding those respectively specified in the Eighth Schedule, and may be renewed by the Chief Executive from time to time upon his being satisfied that the applicant is a fit and proper person and is qualified as aforesaid.
+(4) A licence and a rating shall, subject to paragraph 60 remain in force for the periods indicated in the licence, not exceeding those respectively specified in the Eighth Schedule, and may be renewed by the Chief Executive from time to time upon his being satisfied that the applicant is a fit and proper person and is qualified as aforesaid.

-(5) A licence granted under this paragraph shall not be valid unless it is signed by the holder.
+(5) A licence granted under this paragraph shall not be valid unless it bears thereon the ordinary signature of the holder in ink.